spaceninja/dnd-adventures/src/adventures/the-future-hates-you/part-2.md

 There is a secret hatch under one of the benches.
 It has been hidden brilliantly, and the characters have no chance of finding it on their own.
 They will only be able to locate it if they are told of its existence by the Strategist.
 Once opened, it reveals a tight crawlspace that eventually drops the characters into the Locker Room at the Gym in the Habitation section.

+### Clone Room

+Whenever a character is killed, they awaken in the Clone Room, falling out of a vat of pink goop, choking, and sputtering.
+They vividly remember dying and are surprised to find their bodies “reset” to how they looked when they arrived on the station.
+Guards immediately grab the character, who is too weak to resist, by the arms and haul them to the Brig.
+Over the next 15 minutes, the goop mostly dries and flakes off, and their strength returns, especially if they can get something to eat or drink.
+Their equipment will all be returned to them, though it may take more or less time depending on where and how they died.

 ### Surveillance Room

 This room is filled with banks of monitors displaying views from around the station.
 Some appear to be from fixed camera locations, while others are from drones in contested territory, or even from body cams of guards on patrol.
 Any character succeeding on a DC 12 Wisdom (Perception) check will notice there are no camera feeds from Deck 3 or 5.